Do Feet Grow During Pregnancy?

 You’ll probably have to go up a half to a whole shoe size, and even though you may not want to give up those cute old Louboutins, it’s important to wear a shoe that fits you well (even after pregnancy) to prevent foot problems.
 There are a few pre-pregnancy shoes you may be able to get away with, like a soft leather moccasin that has some stretch, but sorry, nothing stiff.
 Use this as a great excuse to do some shoe shopping.

 If you’re freaked out about growing out of your favorite shoes, the good news is that there are a few ways you can reduce your chances that your feet will get bigger:

-Do foot-muscle exercises.
-These moves can help strengthen the muscles that help support the foot: Standing on one leg, picking up marbles with your toes, scrunching a towel with your toes, standing or sitting and raising on your tiptoes and on your heels — the tiptoe/heel exercise can help with swelling too!
+• Do foot-muscle exercises.
+These moves can help strengthen the muscles that help support the foot: Stand on one leg, pick up marbles with your toes, scrunch a towel with your toes, stand or sit and raise up onto your tiptoes and then back on your heels (the tiptoe/heel exercise can help with swelling too!).

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.